jthingelstad/thingles.github.io/_posts/2007/2007-12-30-its-a-wii-christmas.md

 - Wii
 ---

 It's very possible that my friends and family think I need to have more fun.
 There must have been a vast conspiracy to hit me with a bunch of new games for my Wii this year.
 And how completely great!
 Here are the additions to my Wii gaming library from this Christmas.
-These games are all new, so I haven't played them extensively yet ([unlike Guitar Hero III](/thingelstad/beat-guitar-hero-iii-on-medium)).
+These games are all new, so I haven't played them extensively yet ([unlike Guitar Hero III]{% link _posts/2007/2007-12-29-beat-guitar-hero-iii-on-medium.md %}.

 ##### [Super Mario Galaxy![21+Fou+opKL._SL110_.jpg]({{ site.url }}{% link /assets/posts/2007/21fouopkl.-sl110-1.jpg %})](http://www.amazon.com/gp/product/B000FQ9QVI?ie=UTF8&tag={{ site.affiliate.amazon }}&linkCode=as2&camp=1789&creative=9325&creativeASIN=B000FQ9QVI)![](http://www.assoc-amazon.com/e/ir?t=thingelstadco-20&l=as2&o=1&a=B000FQ9QVI)